Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++-quiz.md

 - [x] 2
 - [ ] 3
 - [ ] 4

+#Detailed explanaition:

+Now here we are suppose to implement stack data structure which follows the **FILO** or (First IN Last Out) principle, *stack.push()* -> pushes an element into the from the end array.
+*stack.pop()* -> removes an element from the end of the array.
+*stack.top()* -> Just gives us the topmost element of the array.
+Now following the sequences of push and pop: **[1,2,3]** then pop function is used, Newly formed array is: **[1,2,4]** then top is used to retrieve topmost element '4' then again pop function is used which removes 4. thus, resulting array is: 1,2.
+Then is prints the topmost element (ie: 2).

 #### Q105.
 Which choice is a valid way to overload the ternary conditional operator?